thomas-dam/thomas-dam.github.io/_posts/2015-07-25-table-test.md

 Title: Table test
 ---

-This is a test of satandard GFM tables
+This is a test of standard GFM tables

 | **Name**  | **Country** 	| **Flight** 	| **ETA**  	|
 | Thomas 	| Denmark 	| SK447  	| 0800 	|